 What Is The Significance Of The Year 1880?

-- 1880 is when modern record keeping started for Earth’s global surface temperature [observations did not sufficiently cover enough of the planet prior to that time]
+1880 is when modern record keeping started for Earth’s global surface temperature [observations did not sufficiently cover enough of the planet prior to that time]

-This is also roughly around the time (1870) the second industrial revolution is recognised as having started in the US, and also when we began burning/consuming fossil fuels like coal, oil and natural gas at a greater rate (this really increased around 1950 too).
+This is also roughly around the time (1870) the second industrial revolution is recognised as having started in the US, and also when humans began burning/consuming fossil fuels like coal, oil and natural gas at a greater rate (this really increased around 1950 too).

 What Is The Significance Of The 1950-1980 Baseline/Mean?

-- The period of 1951-1980 was chosen largely because the U.S. National Weather Service uses a three-decade period to define “normal” or average temperature.
+The period of 1951-1980 was chosen largely because the U.S. National Weather Service uses a three-decade period to define “normal” or average temperature.

-Yes, Earth’s climate has changed before, and scientists usually know why.
+Yes, Earth’s climate has changed throughout history.

-The last 800,000 years ago has been categorised by recurring ice ages consisting of glacials (cooling) and interglacials (warming).
+The last 800,000 years has been categorised by recurring ice ages consisting of glacials (cooling) and interglacials (warming).

 Prior to that, there was an extended ice age, and prior to that, Earth’s climate could be more unpredictable.

 For the most climate activity from the past, scientists think they have a good idea of the factors influencing the climate during a specific time period.